 This nighttime holiday party runs on select nights throughout November and December and is a ticketed event.

 The party dates for this year are as follows:

-Party tickets can be purchased online in advance for $95/adult or at the gate for $105/adult.
+Party tickets can be purchased online in advance starting at $109/adult and $104/child.

 Party guests can expect to see Santa Goofy, indulge on complimentary cookies and hot chocolate, see snow falling on Main Street USA and of course catch a glimpse of the big man himself, Santa Claus.

 There’s something very magical about seeing it snow at Disney World – even if it’s not real!
 It doesn’t require us to wear five layers of clothing :).